We are delighted you have decided to join us.

 How do I join the live discussion?

-At the start of the week, we will post a link to the live discussion.
-All you need to do on the day is click on it!
 To participate in the discussion, you'll need to make sure your camera and microphone are on.

 How long do I have access to these films for?